jdefrance7/SeniorDesignProject/AST-CAN485/README.md

 ```
     Task 0 - Setup
-      Initializes all modules according to configuration values defined in the header.
+      Initializes all hardware and software modules according to the configuration file included.

     Task 1 - Update IMU
-      Updates the IMU data processing filters.
+      Updates the IMU processing filters for the LSM9DS1 and NXP_FXOS_FXAS.
+Ignored by BNO055.

     Task 2 - Send Node Status
-      Sends a UAVCAN formatted Node Status broadcast onto the CAN bus.
+      Sends a UAVCAN formatted Node Status message onto the CAN bus.

     Task 3 - Send Orientation
-      Sends a UAVCAN formattted Angular Command broadcast onto the CAN bus.
+      Sends IMU orientation encoded in a UAVCAN formatted Angular Command message onto the CAN bus.

     Task 4 - Check Memory Pool
-      Checks the memory usage statistics of the Canard memory pool.
+      Frees up stale CAN transfers in the Canard memory pool
 ```

 ## Notes